Towards Metrical Reconstruction of Human Faces: Results

 \textbf{Non-Metrical Benchmark.} The established evaluation methods on these datasets are based on an optimal scaling step, i.e., to align the estimation to the reference scan, they optimize for a rigid alignment and an additional scaling factor which results in a non-metric/relative error.
 This scaling compensates for shape mispredictions, e.g., the mean error evaluated on the NoW Challenge for the average FLAME mesh (Table \ref{tab:now_challenge}) drops from 1.92mm to 1.53mm because of the applied scale optimization.
 This is an improvement of around $20\%$ which has nothing to do with the reconstruction quality and, thus, creates a misleading benchmark score where methods appear better than they are.
 Nevertheless, we evaluate our method on these benchmarks and significantly outperform all state-of-the-art methods as can be seen in Tables \ref{tab:now_challenge} and \ref{tab:feng_challenge} (`Non-Metrical' column).

 \textbf{Metrical Benchmark.} Since for a variety of applications, actual metrical reconstructions are required, we argue for a new evaluation scheme that uses a purely rigid alignment, i.e., without scale optimization (see \Cref{fig:qualitative_now_heatmap_all}).
+The error is calculated using an Euclidean distance between each scan vertex and the closest point on the mesh surface.
 This new evaluation scheme enables a comparison of methods based on metrical quantities (see Tables \ref{tab:now_challenge} and \ref{tab:feng_challenge}) and, thus, is \textit{fundamentally} different from the previous evaluation schemes.
 In addition, the benchmark of Feng et al.~\cite{feng_benchmark} is based on the alignment using sparse facial (hand-selected) landmarks.
 Our experiments showed that this scheme is highly dependent on the selection of these markers and results in inconsistent evaluation results.
 In our listed results, we use the marker correspondences that come with the FLAME model~\cite{flame}.
 To get a more reliable evaluation scheme, we evaluate the benchmark of Feng et al. using the dense iterative closest point (ICP) technique from the NoW challenge, see \Cref{tab:feng_challenge_now}.
 On all metrics, our proposed method significantly improves the reconstruction accuracy.
 Note that some methods are even performing worse than the mean face~\cite{flame}.